NOTE 1: Significant Accounting Policies

 Current tax is determined on the amount of tax payable in respect of taxable income for the year.
 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.

-The estimated useful lives of assets are as follows:
+The estimated useful lives of assets and Depreciation method are as follows:

 Depreciation on addition to Property, Plant & Equipment is provided on pro-rata basis from the date of acquisition.
 Depreciation on sale/deduction from Property, Plant & Equipment is provided up to the date preceding the date of sale, deduction as the case may be.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in Statement of Profit and Loss.